hwatters/Watters-Portfolio/final_project_Part11_watters.md

 ### Feedback
-#### Target Audience
-I hope to reach museum enthusiasts so show them the what museums are actually comprised of, both in collections and staff.
-I also hope to reach people who live in communities with a museum nearby but they do not visit.
-####  Identifying Individuals to Interview
 **Target Audience**: I hope to reach museum enthusiasts so show them the behind-the-scenes of how the museum is made.
 I also hope to reach people who live in communities with an accessible museum but do not visit.

 **Individuals to Interview**: I chose to interview three individuals: (A) had no knowledge of the subject and little knowledge of data visualization methods; (B) knew a bit about the subject and is aware of data visualization methods; and finally, a (C) classmate.

 ![](Q1.PNG)